Data Model

 Specimens from Diagnostic Products

 Products generated by a Diagnostic method (see Diagnostic Products as Specimens below) can be stored and used as Specimen in further Diagnostics (e.g., use cDNA created as part of Diagnostic A used in a new RT-PCR, Diagnostic B).
 The data model can accommodate Diagnostic Products to be used as Specimens in future Diagnostics.
-In this case, the origin of these new “Specimens” are specific Diagnostic and not Source Records, and their type is a diagnostic product such as cDNA.
+In this case, the origin of these new “Specimens” are specific Diagnostics and not Source Records, and their type is a diagnostic product such as cDNA.
 The remaining properties of a Specimen from a Diagnostic Product are the same as for Specimens from Source Records (see Data Dictionary).

 Pooled Specimens